KrishiPate/Personal-Portfolio/README.md

-Created a personal website using React.js and Bootstrap You can check out my personal portfolio here: https://krishipate.github.io/Personal-Portfolio/
+Created a personal website using React.js and Bootstrap.

+You can check out my personal portfolio here: https://krishipate.github.io/Personal-Portfolio/